tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

 #### Promise.race

 `Promise.race` handles a unique case.
-When you would like to run multiple async operations at the same time but not wait for all to complete.
-Instead, you want to execute callback as soon as first one completes (hence the keyword "race").
+When you would like to run multiple async operations at the same time, but not wait for all to complete.
+Instead, you want to execute callback as soon as the first one completes (hence the keyword "race").

 ```javascript
 const waitForMe = function (name, time) {